ignasius-j-s/ignasius-j-s.github.io/about.md

 ## About This Blog

 Welcome to my blog!
-This is my personal space where I share my thoughts on various topics, with a particular focus on programming and technology.
-I plan to use this platform to document my learning journey, insights, and experiences.
-While most posts will be in English, you’ll also find some written in Indonesian.
+This blog is a place where
+I document some little knowledge I have.
+Most likely, about programming or technology.
+My blogpost are written in either English or
+Bahasa Indonesia, or maybe both.

+I hope my post can be of any help to anyone.
-Thank you for visiting.
-I hope you find my posts both insightful and engaging.
-Happy reading!
+Thank you for visiting!